aptech/docs/docs/CR-sqpSolveMT.rst

 the objective function.

 All of these functions must take exactly the same input arguments.
-The first input argument is an instance of a structure of type PV.
+The first input argument is an instance of a structure of type :class:`PV`.
 On input to the call to sqpSolveMT, this PV structure contains starting values for the parameters.